ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 _The highlighted parameters are the ones that need to be comfigured_

-* Input the credientials of the user you created when configuring the Databse Server then save and exit the file.
+* Input the credentials of the user you created when configuring the Database Server then save and exit the file.

 * Try to access the URL shown below from your browser: